gcewing/logisim-cad/README.md

 This command ignores components without a Designation Prefix, with a non-numeric Serial No. or with an explicit Label.

+After numbering, a report of unused variants is shown.
+On the report window there is an "Add Unused" button that will add components to the circuit corresponding to these unused variants.

 ### Enforce HDL Names option

 Syntax checking of circuit names is optional, for those who have no